snowplow/documentation/docs/collecting-data/collecting-from-own-applications/react-native-tracker/introduction/index.md

    */
   screenContext?: boolean;
   /**
-   * Whether enable automatic tracking of ScreenView events.
+   * Whether enable automatic tracking of ScreenView events from the native side.
+   * Only tracking UIKit views on iOS and Activity on Android are supported.
+   * For tracking React Native views, see the tracker docs for manual and auto-tracking options.
-   * @defaultValue true
+   * @defaultValue false
    */
   screenViewAutotracking?: boolean;
   /**